Fenergo raises $80M at an $800M valuation for compliance and other fintech services aimed at banks – TechCrunch

 Fenergo, a startup from Dublin that builds solutions for banks and other financial management companies to help with regulatory compliance, customer onboarding and other “lifecycle management” requirements, has raised $80 million in funding, at a post-money valuation of around $800 million, in one of the bigger rounds for an Irish fintech company to date.
 (I’m not counting Stripe, which was founded by Irish brothers but is based out of San Francisco.)

-The funding is coming from two investors, the multinational banking giant ABN AMRO Ventures and DXC Technology, which provides a wide range of IT, systems integration and consulting services to businesses (and thus a key partner for a company like Fenergo), and will mean that the pair take a 10% stake in the company.
+The funding is coming from two investors, the multinational banking giant ABN AMRO (via its Ventures) and DXC Technology, which provides a wide range of IT, systems integration and consulting services to businesses (and thus a key partner for a company like Fenergo), and will mean that the pair take a 10% stake in the company.

 It will be used to continue building more products as well as for acquisitions — a notable point because we are in the middle of a strong period of consolidation in the world of fintech.
 With this round, Fenergo has raised around $155 million to date, with previous backers including strategics like BNP Paribas, Investec and Ergo as well as Insight Partners.

-“ABM AMRO and DXC Technology’s investment and partnership with Fenergo is testament to the credibility of both firms.
+“ABN AMRO and DXC Technology’s investment and partnership with Fenergo is testament to the credibility of both firms.
 They will be joining the ranks of BNP Paribas, Insight Venture Partners and our other equity holders” said Spencer Lake, Vice Chairman, Fenergo, in a statement.
 “We look forward to further accelerating digital transformation, enabling better client experiences and delivering even greater value to our shared customers going forward.”

 While banks might, on the surface, look a lot like tech companies — and for that reason, in places like London, there has always been a push and pull between tech and finance when it comes to recruiting top tech talent — there is a case to be made for startups that are built around the idea of hatching and developing interesting technology for the banking sector, while at the same time not competing against it directly, one reason why it has so many strategic investors.